Best Small Business Cargo Vans - Size, Gas Mileage, & More

 The Mercedes Metric cargo van is another offering from Mercedes-Benz that gives you excellent gas mileage.
 It's a great buy if cargo van fuel economy is a concern.
 Although relatively new to the American market, it has been available in Europe since the mid-'90s.
 It’s about the size of a minivan, but its generous payload capacity makes it one of the best large cargo vans.
 While it is still expensive for a smaller cargo van, its wide-reaching benefits are worthwhile.

-• Gas mileage: 19 miles per gallon city/23 miles per gallon highway
+• Gas mileage: 19 miles per gallon city and 23 miles per gallon highway

 • Cargo space: 183 cubic feet

-While the RAM ProMaster van has only been available in America for a few years, European customers have been able to buy the ProMaster for more than three decades as the Fiat Ducato.
+While the RAM ProMaster vanhas only been available in America for a few years, European customers have been able to buy the ProMaster for more than three decades as the Fiat Ducato.
 Unlike many other full-sized vans, the ProMaster features front-wheel drive.
-The ProMaster comes in three models — 1500, 2500 or 3500 — can come with either a standard roof size or a high roof and comes in various lengths.
-The ProMaster offers the best options for step-in height and a comfortably low load floor.
+The ProMaster comes in three models — 1500, 2500 or 3500.
+It also has either a standard roof size or a high roof and comes in various lengths.
+The ProMaster offers the best options for a comfortably low-load floor and step-in height.

 • Gas mileage: 14 miles per gallon